wp-plugins/shortcurl/readme.txt

 = What does a example of the shortcode look like? =

-[remote_get url="http://wordpress.org/extend/plugins/shortcurl/stats/" start='<div class="block-content"' stop='!-- block-content--' length="-1" replace="='/extend" with="='http://wordpress.org/extend" replace2="%2Fextend%2F" with2="http%3A%2F%2Fwordpress.org%2Fextend%2F"]
+[remote_get url="https://wordpress.org/plugins/shortcurl/stats/" start='&lt;div class="block-content"' stop='!-- block-content--' length="-1" replace="='/extend" with="='http://wordpress.org/extend" replace2="%2Fextend%2F" with2="http%3A%2F%2Fwordpress.org%2Fextend%2F"]

 == Changelog ==

+= 3.14.53 =
+* Fixed the "with" parameter in to remote_get function to accempt empty string.
+* Decoded HTML Entities in the URL parameter to improve the handling of GET variables in the URL String.
+* Improved the error messages by adding what URL triggered the error.

 = 3.04.26 =
 * Added a shortcode for str_replace simple string manipulation.